fuzhufozhu/ali_lot/intl.en-US/User Guide/Develop devices/SDK reference/Port the SDK to a hardware platform.md

     -   In the compiling system of SDK version 2.0 and later, the functions of the core implementation layer are compiled into output/release/lib/libiot\_sdk.a.
 -   SDK interface declaration layer and routines

-    For more information, see the [Integrate the SDK](https://help.aliyun.com/document_detail/30530.html) page and [Alibaba Cloud GitHub page](https://github.com/aliyun/iotkit-embedded).
+    For more information, see the [Alibaba Cloud GitHub page](https://github.com/aliyun/iotkit-embedded).

 ## Port the C SDK v1.0.1 to a hardware platform {#section_ost_3nm_b2b .section}